tfluhr/test-project/docs/chapters/formatting.md

 You can use a word processor to prepare and format documents before they're converted to Markdown files, but you will need to learn some basic Markdown syntax in order to clean up your conversions and create more complex elements within your textbook, such as callout boxes, tables, and math equations.

 Writing in Markdown should be thought of as giving your content structure, not style.
-You use Markdown to headings, links, lists, footnotes, etc. Special characters like en- and em-dashes, and diacritics work fine in Markdown and in Lantern.
+You use Markdown for headings, links, lists, footnotes, etc. Special characters like en- and em-dashes, and diacritics work fine in Markdown and in Lantern.

 Example content in Markdown syntax: